ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 2. Click the **Graph** on the left pane and select the `bookinfo` and `istio-system` namespaces from the top bar to see the a visual **Versioned app graph** of the various services in your Istio mesh.
 3. To see the request rates, click **No edge Labels** and choose **Requests per second**.
 4. In a different tab/window, visit the BookInfo application URL and refresh the page multiple times to generate some load, or run the load script in the previous section to generate load.
-5. Now, check the kiali Graph.
+5. Now, check the Kiali Graph.

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.